google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

-IANA is asked to add an entry for `transparency_info(TBD)` to the "TLS ExtensionType Values" registry defined in [RFC8446], setting the "Recommended" value to "Yes", setting the "TLS 1.3" value to "CH, CR, CT", and citing this document as the "Reference".
+IANA is asked to add an entry for `transparency_info(TBD)` to the "TLS ExtensionType Values" registry defined in [RFC8446], setting the "Recommended" value to "Y", setting the "TLS 1.3" value to "CH, CR, CT", and citing this document as the "Reference".

 ## New Entry to the TLS CachedInformationType registry